If you want to get noticed and get job offers in your interviews, this article is going to help.

 Facts, data, and statistics make your answers far more impressive.

-Do your research before the interview so you KNOW your past results and can talk about it.
+Do your research before the interview so you KNOW your past results and can talk about them.

 Ask former colleagues and bosses if you need to.
 This will also boost your resume bullets if you put it on there as well!